Rubaiyat of Omar Khayyam: Editions

 Critical editions have been published by Decker (1997) and by Arberry (2016).

 Character of translation

 FitzGerald's translation is rhyming and metrical, and rather free.
 Many of the verses are paraphrased, and some of them cannot be confidently traced to his source material at all.
-Michael Kearney claimed that FitzGerald described his work as "transmogrification".
+Michael Kearney claimed that FitzGerald described his work as "tesselation".
 To a large extent, the Rubaiyat can be considered original poetry by FitzGerald loosely based on Omar's quatrains rather than a "translation" in the narrow sense.

 FitzGerald was open about the liberties he had taken with his source material: